 – Nathan Endow, IT Director

-What’s more, advanced customization to the system is much easier.
-In fact, VoIP actually makes it possible to customize your phone system in ways that traditional phone systems cannot.
+Furthermore, advanced system customization is significantly simpler.
+VoIP allows you to customize your phone system in ways that traditional phone systems do not.

-3 Ways to Cut Costs When Switching to VoIP
+Three Ways to Save Money While Switching to VoIP

-A few years ago, before the “cloud” hype, these cost-cutting options were not available to small businesses.
-Most companies today are still emotionally attached to their traditional landline phone service, but with a fresh perspective, these tips for lowering your company phone bill are simple and easy to implement.
+These cost-cutting possibilities were not available to small firms a few years ago, before the “cloud” hype.
+Most businesses are still emotionally linked to their old landline phone service, but with a new viewpoint, these methods for cutting your business’s phone bill are simple and easy to apply.

-When callers dial into a business they are usually directed to an auto-attendant or a live receptionist.
-From there, callers can enter or look up the extension of the person they are trying to reach.
-This eliminates every employee having their own phone number, but also eliminates the cost of Direct Inward Dialing (DIDs).
-You can still assign a unique phone number for certain employees or departments, but for a majority of companies, this “number-trimming” will cut monthly costs down substantially.
+Callers are frequently routed to an auto-attendant or a live receptionist when they call a business consultant.
+Then, callers can provide input or track down the extension of the person they’re attempting to contact.
+This eliminates not just the need for each employee to have their own phone number but also the cost of Direct Inward Dialing (DIDs).
+Still, you can give each employee or department their own phone number, but for the majority of businesses, this “number-trimming” will significantly reduce monthly costs.

 Tip: Make a list and see how many of the phones sitting around your office actually need unique phone numbers.
 Now multiply that number by however much the monthly cost is for each of those numbers and you’ll start to see how it adds up.

-So if we’re doing that with everything else, why aren’t we doing that with our calls?
-“Unlimited” plans are a marketing ploy by phone companies to get you to pay for more than you use.
-Most employees call on average 400 minutes per month, which 99% of the time does not amount up to the higher price of the “unlimited” plan.
+Phone companies utilize “unlimited” plans as a marketing tactic to persuade you to pay for more than you use.
+Most employees make 400 calls per month on average, which does not always add up to the higher price of the “unlimited” plan.

-We’ve seen companies save over 70% on their monthly costs after switching to VoiceRules, and this is not a singular occurrence.
+Companies have saved over 70% on their monthly costs after switching to VoiceRules, and this isn’t a singular case.

-One, it’s the pricing model.
-VoiceRules includes all users with any plan or phone number, so not only can you save on consolidating phone numbers, you’ll be eliminating all user fees.
+VoiceRules includes all users, regardless of plan or phone number, so you’ll save money not only on phone numbers but also on user fees.

 Switching to VoIP

-Final advice for switching to VoIP – test the service before permanently transitioning your entire system.
-Not only will you get an idea of the service quality and usability of the interface, but you’ll get a glimpse into the customer service experience from the provider.
-Low-cost VoIP service does not have to equate to low-quality service.
-That’s why we provide you with a full 7 day free trial to test it for yourself.
+Finally, if you’re migrating to VoIP, test the service before making the switch permanently.
+You’ll get a sense of the service quality and usability of the interface, as well as a peep into the provider’s customer service experience.
+Low-cost VoIP service does not necessarily imply low-quality service.
+That’s why we provide a full 7-day free trial so that you can try it out for yourself.